kalints/home_automation/README.md

 * modules/wifi_check.rb - checks my WiFi connection to see if I'm connected to the correct network
 * modules/internet_check.rb - checks Internet availability
+* modules/internet_restore.rb - reboots my router if internet_check.rb calls for this

 __Example output:__